-The Committee shall meet at least four times per year, with authority to convene additional meetings, as circumstances require.
+The Committee shall meet at least four times per year, with authority to convene additional meetings, the Committee deems necessary or appropriate.
 The Chair or any two other members of the Committee may call a meeting of the Committee upon due notice to each other member at least 48 hours prior to the meeting.
-Except as otherwise provided in this charter, the Committee shall be governed by the same rules regarding meetings, actions without meetings, notice, waiver of notice, quorum and voting requirements as applicable to the Board under the Company's bylaws.
+Except as otherwise provided in this charter, the Committee shall be governed by the same rules regarding meetings, actions without meetings, notice, waiver of notice, quorum and voting requirements as applicable to the Board under the Company's Amended and Restated Bylaws.
 The Chair of the Committee shall preside at each meeting of the Committee and in consultation with the other members of the Committee, shall set the frequency and length of each meeting and the agenda of items to be addressed.
 The Committee may invite members of management and others to attend meetings and provide pertinent information, as necessary.
 Minutes shall be prepared, and the Committee shall report to the Board the results of its meetings.